MDendiPurwanto/llm-post-plugin/README.md

 - Simple, native PHP plugin (no Composer/JS).
 - Settings page for API key, model, temperature, max tokens, and default post status.
 - Generate page to create a full post from a title/topic/outline.
+- Bulk Generate page to create multiple posts from a list of keywords/topics (one per line).
 - Uses WordPress HTTP API (`wp_remote_post`) to call OpenAI-compatible chat completions.
 - Supports OpenRouter API (default) so you can use free models.
 - Chat Edit page to modify draft posts: